ucuenca/redi/README.md

 **Quick summary**

-Watiqay Khuska is a quechua phrase that means "Research together".
+REDI is the acronym for _Repositorio Ecuatoriano de Investigadores_.
+Before the project was called Watiqay Khuska, which is a quechua phrase that means "Research together".

 **Version**